-ID Assumption A.PLATFORM The TOE relies upon a trustworthy computing platform for its execution.
+ID Assumption A.PLATFORM 1 The TOE relies upon a trustworthy computing platform with a reliable time clock for its execution.
 This includes the underlying platform and whatever runtime environment it provides to the TOE.
 A.PROPER_USER The user of the application software is not willfully negligent or hostile, and uses the software in compliance with the applied enterprise security policy.
-A.PROPER_ADMIN The administrator of the application software is not careless, willfully negligent or hostile, and administers the software within compliance of the applied enterprise security policy.
+A.PROPER_ADMIN The administrator of the application software is not careless, willfully negligent or hostile, and administers the software in compliance of the applied enterprise security policy.